msembinelli/lpta-sensor-pi/README.md

 # lpta-sensor-pi
-Python application to poll an ambient light, temperature, and barometer sensors and display it to a 20X4 LCD
+Raspberry Pi python application to poll an ambient light, temperature, and barometer sensors and display it to a 20X4 LCD

+Probably broken at the moment